Keto Cottage Cheese Bread with Almond Flour

 Instructions

-- Heat your oven to 350°F (175°C).
-Grab a loaf pan and give it a good lining with parchment paper or use a non-stick silicon bread pan.
+- Preheat oven to 350°F (175°C).
+Line a loaf pan with parchment paper or use a silicone one.

-- Bake for 40-50 minutes or until golden brown and a toothpick comes out clean.
-Let the bread cool on a wire rack before you slice it.
+- Bake for 40–50 minutes, until golden brown and a toothpick comes out clean.

 Trying this bread, but need clarification.
 Is it 1 1/4 or 2.5 cups almond flour.
 I don’t understand the recipe how it’s written.The video it’s 1 cup.
 I’m confused.